nozhanb/policeCar/README.md

 ### 2.2.7 labels.txt file
 This file contains the label/class of the objects to be detected (i.e. police car)

-## 2.3 Training the Car Detection Model
+## 2.3 Training and Inference
-Once you have build the required file system and place the necessary files inside the correct directory you can run the following command to start traingin your model.
+Once you have built the required file system and place the necessary files inside the correct directory you can run the following command to start traingin your model.

 >flow --model cfg/yolo-new.cfg --load bin/tiny-yolo.weights --train --gpu 1.0

 The above line uses yolo-new configuration file along with tiny-yolo weights and runs on a GPU.
-For a complete list of manditory and optional flags insert the following command on the command line: ???????? [add the command]
+For a complete list of manditory and optional flags type in the following command on the command line: ???????? [add the command]

 # 3. Jetson Nano Developer Kit
 You can find a good introduction on Jetson nano develper kit and the installation process [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).